This holiday season is expected to be the biggest one yet.

 Second, you can turn this guide into an eBook and offer it to subscribers.
 Here you will not only increase your email list but you can trickle additional offers each day leading up to the big holidays.
 Then, you’ll still have them for the remaining year and the next holiday season.

 Third, is the fact that if you do create reviews for each of the products, throughout the year, and the post gets popular than you’re going to gain a lot of SEO benefit since it’s all interlinked.

-To-do: Set out to create a massive holiday gift guide for your niche.
+Set out to create a massive holiday gift guide for your niche.
 Divide the guide into categories for each of your main topics.
 Also include smaller priced items to be used as stocking stuffers or last minute additions.